 1. Exhaustion Levels are Too High

 Even though caffeine can interrupt the adenosine receptors to prevent drowsiness, sometimes you’re simply too tired for caffeine to work.
-If you didn’t sleep well or you struggle with insomnia, caffeine may not help at all.
+If you don’t sleep well or you struggle with insomnia, caffeine may not help at all.

 If you’re extremely tired and you drink coffee, it may only heighten certain caffeine effects like anxiety and adrenaline without actually waking you up.
 Instead of relying on coffee to wake you up, try to figure out what is causing you to have restless sleep or insomnia.